 Botox is a drug that weakens or paralyzes muscle.
-In small doses, it can reduce skin wrinkles and help treat some muscle conditions.
+In small doses, it can reduce skin wrinkles and help treat some medical conditions.

-Botox is a protein made from botulinum toxin that the bacterium Clostridium botulinum produces.
+Botox is a protein made from Botulinum toxin, which the bacterium Clostridium botulinum produces.
 This is the same toxin that causes botulism.

-Botox is a toxin, but when people use it correctly and in small doses, it has a number of medical and cosmetic uses.
+Botox is a toxin, but when doctors use it correctly and in small doses, it can have benefits.
+It has both cosmetic and medical uses.

-In this article, we will explain how Botox works, its uses, possible risks, and side effects.
+In this article, we explain how Botox works and explore its uses, side effects, and other risks.

-Botox derives from a bacterium called Clostridium botulinum.
-This bacterium is present in many natural settings, including soil, lakes, forests, and in the intestinal tracts of mammals and fish.
+Botox derives from C. botulinum bacteria, which are present in many natural settings, including soil, lakes, forests, and the intestinal tracts of mammals and fish.

-Naturally occurring Clostridium botulinum bacteria and spores are generally harmless.
+Naturally occurring C. botulinum bacteria and spores are generally harmless.
 Problems only arise when the spores transform and the cell population increases.
-At a certain point, the bacteria begin producing botulinum toxin, the deadly neurotoxin responsible for botulism.
+At a certain point, the bacteria begin producing Botulinum toxin, the deadly neurotoxin responsible for botulism.

-Botulinum toxin is extremely toxic.
-In fact, some scientists have estimated that 1 gram (g) of crystalline toxin could kill 1 million people and a couple of kilograms could kill every human on earth.
+Botulinum toxin is extremely dangerous.
+Some scientists have estimated that 1 gram of a crystalline form of the toxin could kill 1 million people and that a couple of kilograms could kill every human on the planet.

-Manufacturers make Botox injections from very small doses of botulinum toxin.
-The drug can temporarily paralyze muscles, which can benefit a range of muscle- and nerve-related disorders.
+Manufacturers make Botox injections with very small doses of Botulinum toxin.
+The drug can temporarily paralyze muscles, which can benefit people with various muscle or nerve disorders.

 Botox is a neurotoxin.
 These substances target the nervous system, disrupting the nerve signaling processes that stimulate muscle contraction.
 This is how the drug causes temporary muscle paralysis.

-In order for muscles to contract, nerves release a chemical messenger called acetylcholine at the junction where the nerve endings meet muscle cells.
-Acetylcholine attaches to receptors on the muscle cells and causes the muscle cells to contract or shorten.
+In order for any muscle to contract, the nerves release a chemical messenger called acetylcholine at the junction where nerve endings meet muscle cells.
+Acetylcholine attaches to receptors on the muscle cells and causes the cells to contract, or shorten.

-Botox injections prevent the release of acetylcholine, which stops muscle cells from contracting.
-The toxin reduces abnormal muscle contraction, allowing the muscles to become less stiff.
+Botox injections prevent the release of acetylcholine, which stops the muscle cells from contracting.
+In this way, the toxin helps the muscles to become less stiff.

 The primary use of Botox is reducing the appearance of facial wrinkles.

-The effects of Botox are temporary, lasting 3–12 months, depending on the treatments.
+The effects are temporary, lasting 3–12 months, depending on the type of treatment.